 Use a IEEE 802.3bt PoE switch (Class 6) and connect the Ethernet cable to the RJ-45 port of the camera.

-Using AC
+Using AC or DC

-To power up the camera, connect the AC power adapter to the power connector of the camera and the power outlet.
+To power up the camera, connect either the AC or the DC power adapter to the power connector of the camera and the power outlet.